Goals

 3. C-strings

 For this exercise, you will work with C-string functions and get further practice with unit-testing and debugging.
-Change to the lab3/cstrings directory and open the cstrings.c file in your editor.

 Review the given (correct) code for strlen in cstrings.c.
 It uses array subscripting on a variable declared as a pointer.
-Why is this legal?
 What does it mean to access the nth array element of a pointer variable?
+Is the null terminator included in the count that is returned?

 The code for strlen is simple enough that you might feel confident calling it correct "by inspection", but let's use our unit testing strategy to truly confirm the behavior of the executing function.

-Read through the test cases in the test_strlen.
-Compile the program and run it on the Pi (with make run, not make test in this case).
+Compile the program and run it on the Pi using make test.
 Your test program should successfully run to completion.
 It is a correctly-implemented strlen function, as advertised.

 Now, let's move on the strcpy operation.
 This function copies the characters from one string to another: